 Being an earlier novel, Hardy is ex-army, a law student dropout, insurance company investigator turned private eye who lives by a solid set of values.
 And he’s seen many gruesome murders in his time.
 Throughout Hardy shows understanding and tolerance of people from all walks of life, he embraces the city sprawl and the rural ethos, and doesn’t start a fight.
 But he can be tough and not play nice when it comes to his own survival.
 He has a habit, when in a tight situation, of jesting at the bad guy’s expense and consequently coping a beating.
 This is well illustrated in the chapter where Hardy is imprisoned inside a squash court.

 While you may like to read the more current books like “Silent Kill” (above) the earlier ones are classic Australia in the 80s and 90s and my favourite is “Wet Graves”.
 They have changed with the times, think internet and iPhones, and contain physical changes to Cliff Hardy at the same time they happened to the author.
 For example, smoking habits or the triple bypass heart surgery Peter Corris underwent and kindly passed on to Cliff Hardy.
 The relationship breakdowns do not appear to apply too much to real life.
-However, the easy-going narrative speaks volumes, both men having a genuine affection for their family, the city of Sydney, and its diverse citizenry.
+Corris didn’t pass on his diabetes, however, the easy-going narrative speaks volumes, both men having a genuine affection for their family, the city of Sydney, and its diverse citizenry.

 Now I’ve got that out of the way, let me say that one of the most enduring (and for me, best loved) of Australian crime fiction characters is Cliff Hardy.